Airport-ANDB/Test/README.md

 ## Objectives
-- Understand airport baggage handling workflows
-- Model functional and non-functional requirements using Jira
-- Practice requirement engineering for large-scale systems
-- Prepare a foundation for database and system design (ANDB context)
+- Design and implement Airport database
+- Conect sql server to Power BI
+- Create summaries and reciept template and generation

 ---